Laure Murat: Public engagement

-Murat regularly intervenes in the public sphere on social issues, especially since the advent of #MeToo and the controversies around cancel culture, about which she wrote a short book in 2022, titled Qui annule quoi?.
-Her perspective on these issues is informed by her deep knowledge of both French and American cultures, as shown by her articles in Le Monde and Libération, for whom she wrote for the "Historiques" column between 2016 and 2019, alongside Sophie Wahnich, Johann Chapoutot and Serge Gruzinski.
+Murat regularly intervenes in the public sphere on social issues, especially since the advent of the MeToo movement and the controversies around cancel culture, about which she wrote a short book in 2022, titled Qui annule quoi?.
+Her perspective on these issues is informed by her deep knowledge of both French and American cultures, as shown by her articles in Le Monde and Libération, for the latter of whom she wrote the "Historiques" column between 2016 and 2019 alongside Sophie Wahnich, Johann Chapoutot, and Serge Gruzinski.